Sodville/tdt4290_cartell/api/README.md

 The program Docker is needed for building and running the docker image.
 Docker can be installed via the guide on [https://docs.docker.com/install](https://docs.docker.com/install/).

-To build the image, the only thing required will be the weights, which can either be downloaded from [here](https://drive.google.com/file/d/1CXWGf2hj_sJXIsSE4wfqUOqIv-EsYf7x/view?usp=sharing) for brand prediction, or [here](https://drive.google.com/file/d/1lRUEykbsTh3VXAQqPaILYLzWt2cDDsBP/view?usp=sharing) for color prediction, or created as described in the vehicle brand classification [README.md](../vehicle_brand_classification/README.md).
+To build the image, the only thing required will be the weights, which can either be downloaded from [here](https://drive.google.com/file/d/1CXWGf2hj_sJXIsSE4wfqUOqIv-EsYf7x/view?usp=sharing) for brand prediction, or [here](https://drive.google.com/file/d/1lRUEykbsTh3VXAQqPaILYLzWt2cDDsBP/view?usp=sharing) for color prediction, or created as described in the corresponding vehicle classification [README.md](../README.md).

 ### Build image